luk3yx/minetest-prang/mods/hud_fs/README.md

       default (64, subject to change).
     - The scale is the amount of pixels per co-ordinate.
 For example, a 1x1 image will have a size of 10x10 pixels if the scale is set to 10.
+    - This is ignored on MT 5.7.0+ clients if a `padding[]` element exists in the formspec.
  - `hud_fs.set_z_index(formname, z_index)`: Sets the base Z-Index of the HUD.
     - All future HUDs shown with `formname` will use this z-index instead of the default (0).